Memoirs of a Geisha: Lawsuit

 After the Japanese edition of the novel was published, Arthur Golden was sued for breach of contract and defamation of character by Mineko Iwasaki, a retired geisha he had interviewed for background information while writing the novel.
 The plaintiff asserted that Golden had agreed to protect her anonymity if she told him about her life as a geisha, due to the traditional code of silence about their clients.
 However, Golden listed Iwasaki as a source in his acknowledgments for the novel, causing her to face a serious backlash, to the point of death threats.
-In his defense, Arthur Golden countered that he had tapes of his conversations with Iwasaki.
+In his defense, Golden countered that he had tapes of his conversations with Iwasaki.
 Eventually, in 2003, Golden's publisher settled with Iwasaki out of court for an undisclosed sum of money.

-Iwasaki later went on to write an autobiography, which shows a very different picture of 20th century geisha life than the one shown in Golden's novel.
-The book was published as Geisha, A Life in the US and Geisha of Gion in the UK.
+Iwasaki later went on to write an autobiography, published as Geisha, A Life in the US and Geisha of Gion in the UK.
+In it, Iwasaki shows a very different picture of 20th century geisha life from the one shown in Golden's novel.
+However, Iwasaki was born in the post-World War II era, while most of Golden's novel takes place before the war.
+Many cultural changes took place in Japan in the aftermath of the war, including legislation against prostitution.

 Film version

 In 2005, film director Rob Marshall made a film version of the novel.
-It stars two Chinese actresses, Zhang Ziyi as Sayuri and Gong Li as Hatsumomo; Malaysian actress Michelle Yeoh as Mameha; and three Japanese actors, Ken Watanabe as the Chairman, Suzuka Ohgo as Sayuri's childhood incarnation Chiyo, and Youki Kudoh as the adult Pumpkin.
+It stars two Chinese actresses, Zhang Ziyi as Sayuri and Gong Li as Hatsumomo; Malaysian actress Michelle Yeoh as Mameha; and four Japanese actors, Ken Watanabe as the Chairman, Koji Yakusho as Nobu, Suzuka Ohgo as Sayuri's childhood incarnation Chiyo, and Youki Kudoh as the adult Pumpkin.

 Filming was primarily done in California, and in some locations in Kyoto, including Kiyomizu-dera and Fushimi Inari-taisha.
+The film was released on December 2005 to mixed reviews and grossed $162 million worldwide.
 It was nominated for and won numerous awards, including nominations for six Academy Awards, winning three: Best Cinematography, Best Art Direction, and Best Costume Design.